Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 Link      time: 0.273129 seconds.
 Total     time: 0.329482 seconds.

-This only displays some useful compiler info.
+This only displays some useful compiler and linker info.
 You will see this whenever you compile Jai code.

 On Linux, you will see an output like this: